 On guided family trips, the mileage is kid-paced and has one-wheeled bikes that connect to yours.

 With multi-generational trips, it can be more relaxing to choose a place where you can stay on site the entire time but have options for every family member and every age.

 At The Bear’s Den, we offer an assortment of activities such as golf, spas, a waterpark, fitness, dining, and other safe activities like bike riding, walking, board games, and movie night.
-Many families prefer to stay at the curated residences of The Bear’s Den while experiencing the amenities and activities of nearby attractions.
+Many families prefer to stay at the resort homes of The Bear’s Den while experiencing the amenities and activities of nearby attractions.